ntchjb/gen341-final-project/README.md

 1. Create `posts` folder at the root project directory
 2. Create a folder with food name you want (e.g. `food-name`) inside the `posts` directory
 3. Create `index.md` and ``meta.json` inside the food name folder.
 Then put a picture file named `thumbnail` to the food name folder as the thumbnail of the post.
 Thumbnail image can be any file type that the browser support (e.g. JPEG, PNG, GIF, etc.) Put any pictures to the folder as the image content of the post and reference in the markdown by using only picture name and its extension.
-4. Inside the `meta.json` put the following string to the file
+4. Inside the `meta.json` put the following string to the file.

 ```json
 {